 - Raclette

-If you want a soft, buttery cheese with a milky and nutty taste, you can get the Raclette semi-hard cheese.
+You can get the Raclette semi-hard cheese if you want soft, buttery cheese with a milky and nutty taste.

 This somewhat aromatic cheese is from Switzerland and France, but it doesn’t separate when it melts.